blahosyl/dinner-party/README.md

 ### Start checking the pantry

-If the user chooses to start the pantry tracking flow, the following conformation message appears.
+If the user chooses to start the pantry tracking flow, the following confirmation message appears.

 ![Start pantry check](assets/readme-pics/flow-feature-screens/pantry-starting-question-yes.png)